 Beer to Try: Watership Brown, a hoppy brown ale that isn’t too dark in taste and is ideal for darker beer newbies.

 Red Brick Brewing, Atlanta

-Founded in 1993 as Atlanta Brewing Company, Red Brick Brewing is tucked away in from Howell Mill Road.
+Founded in 1993, Atlanta Brewing Company is tucked away in from Howell Mill Road.
 It feels more like a neighborhood pub, with a weekly barbecue, trivia and live music every Wednesday through Saturday.
 The tasting room is open from 5-8 pm and you receive four samples.

 Terrapin Beer Company, Athens

 Located an hour outside of Atlanta, Terrapin Beer Company is one of the best things to do in Athens.
 The outdoor volleyball court and stage makes this brewery a hangout for University of Georgia students and townies.
 Be sure to try any seasonal selections they have, especially the Pumpkinfest, pictured above, or the Moo Hoo.
 You can even get coffee roasted with their Wake n Bake beer at the local favorite coffee shop Jittery Joe’s.

 Beer to Try: Tree Hugger Amber Ale, which donates some proceeds to the Dogwood Alliance to protect area forests.

 As the newest kid on the Atlanta brewing block, Monday Night Brewing has already made a name for itself.
 What started as a Monday night men’s bible study has become a full-service brewery off Howell Mill Road with a wall for movies, shuffleboard and a fire pit.
 Bartenders in ties are ready to pour you four samples of one of their three signature beers.
 In case you can’t tell by the beer names and wall of neckties, there is a theme here.
 Open Mondays, Thursdays and Saturdays, you can get $1 off your tour if you bring a necktie to add to the wall!